 5. Expertise and Experience

-A document scanning company should employ imaging specialists who are trained, certified, and have had several years of experience.
+A document scanning company should employ scanning specialists who are trained, certified, and have had several years of experience.
 Find out how long the employees have been with the company.
 This will reveal the level of experience and expertise in the company.
 It should have trained operators, along with qualified supervisors, for everything it does.
 Its staff should be knowledgeable enough to aid with any problems or issues that arise.

 6. Cost and Location